Insurance for filming animals | animals on set and film insurance

 Second, while animal mortality is built in to many commercial insurance policies, there is typically no coverage for injury to animals.
 Animals are usually borrowed from companies that specialize in providing trained animals to film crews.
 Like any other thing that belongs to someone else, you could be liable if the animal is injured while under your care, custody and control.
 You may wish to consider purchasing coverage for legal liability to animals to protect yourself against this possibility.

-Finally, the contract with the animal wrangler should be examined closely prior to signing.
+The contract with the animal wrangler should be examined closely prior to signing.
 It’s a good idea to have a specialized entertainment insurance broker like Front Row peruse the contract to ensure there are no provisions which could leave you exposed to additional liability.

-questions insurers typically ask with respect to animals:
+Questions insurers ask with respect to animals:

 - Dates of use